 “Yes, Mama,” said Emma and Kimber at the same time.

 “Is too early for knights ta sleep,” muttered Tam.

 Mama padded out onto the porch and picked him up.
 “The dragons are all sleeping.
 If they get more sleep than the knight, they’ll be too strong to vanquish.”

 He stuck out his bottom lip, but offered no more protest than a sour face as she carried him to the privy.
 Emma stood and took Kimber’s hand, following.
 She became nervous at the sight of the forest behind the outhouse.
 Ever since the Banderwigh had taken her, she’d been afraid to be near it without Mama or Nan close by.
 Of course, she acted brave for Tam, but he had to know.

 She ducked into the little wooden booth at her turn and wasted no time, eager to be inside the house before full dark.
 Mama held Tam’s hand as they returned to the house, Kimber and Emma running astride in front of her.
 Emma slowed to a walk as soon as she reached the porch, and left a trail of grass-damp footprints across the little rear alcove.
 She went the long way around the table, looping past the front door, and headed to the left.
 Kimber pulled her dress off over her head before they reached the bed, folded it, and traded it on the shelf for the pink nightgown Da had bought her.

 While Emma changed into her plain white nightdress, Tam made a drawn-out show of hanging his wooden sword on the wall in a place of reverence.
 He flung his tunic to the floor and climbed into bed after them in his skivvies.

-He perched on his knees, and twisted left and right, searching the room.
+He perched on his knees, twisting left and right, searching the room.
 “Mama, where’s Nan?
 Story?”